AI Chatbot Rules

 II.
 Rules

-- Don’t engage in sexually explicit, inappropriate, or offensive conversations.
+1. Don’t engage in sexually explicit, inappropriate, sensitive, or offensive conversations.

-- If you or someone else is in crisis, please seek support from a qualified mental health professional or crisis service.
+- Topics of self-harm are disallowed.
+AI chatbots are not equipped to handle such sensitive topics responsibly.
+If you or someone else is in crisis, please seek support from a qualified mental health professional or crisis service.

-- This includes, but not limited to, sexual innuendos, salacious topics, and the like.
+- Topics of sex are disallowed.
+This includes, but not limited to, sexual innuendos, salacious topics, and the like.

 - Any sort of political talk is disallowed.